 Summary

-This Policy is issued by Outpost Technologies, which is made up of each of the Outpost Global entities owned and operated by the parent company Outpost Technologies 1 LTD UK which acts as Controller (together, "Outpost", "we", "us" and "our"), and is addressed to individuals outside our organisation with whom we interact in our course of business as a Merchant of Record, including End Customers, visitors to our Sites, other users of our products or services, personnel of Merchants and vendors, applicants for employment, and visitors to our premises (together, "you").
+This Policy is issued by Outpost Technologies, which is made up of each of the Outpost Global entities owned and operated by the parent company Outpost Technologies 1 LTD UK which acts as Controller (together, “Outpost”, “we”, “us” and “our”), and is addressed to individuals outside our organisation with whom we interact in our course of business as a Merchant of Record, including End Customers, visitors to our Sites, other users of our products or services, personnel of Merchants and vendors, and applicants for employment (together, “you”).

 You may also have certain rights regarding the information we collect about you.
 Specifically:

-- The rights of Data Subjects of the EEA and UK are explained in Section (L) below
+- The rights of Data Subjects of the EEA and UK are explained in Section (M) below

-- Brazilian residents may find information on their rights under the LGPD in Section (M) below
+- Brazilian residents may find information on their rights under the LGPD in Section (N) below

-- Mexican residents may find information on their rights under the LFPDPPP in Section (N) below
+- Mexican residents may find information on their rights under the LFPDPPP in Section (O) below

-- Australian residents may find additional disclosures in Section (O) below
+- Australian residents may find additional disclosures in Section (P) below

 (A) Collection and Obtaining of Personal Data